BeingAI unveils human-like AI character named Zbee

 “He was working on creating conscious robots, or conscious AI,” Lim said.
 “It showed me that there’s a huge opportunity for a robot that is designed in the right way to be able to connect with people and gain trust from people.”

 Hanson created a physical robot named Sophia as a human-like artificial being.
 Lim became more interested in virtual characters, and she wanted to figure out how to take the AI characters to a new level through the digital world.
-Unlike Sophia, Zbee is “device-less.”
+Unlike Sophia, Zbee is ubiquitous.

-In founding BeingAI, she hired some Hanson Robotics people and licensed tech from the company to build AI beings that were virtual characters.
+In founding beingAI, she brought in some ex-Hanson team members.
+But they are developing their own AI and conversational technologies.
 While robotics still has to solve some mechanical challenges, Lim believes it’s time to move forward with virtual characters.

 “I saw that, with a virtual character, you can really scale the character to millions of people, instead of having a robot talk to hundreds of people in person,” Lim said.